OnurGumus/onurgumus.github.io/_posts/2020-12-15-How-to-start-your-domain-driven-project.md

 ## Discovery

-The discovery process is where we do our domain discoveries, creation of the stories.
+The discovery process is where we discover our domain, and create our initial stories.
 We should also use the discovery process to bring up and compose our very ubiquitous language.

 ![ubiq-3](/assets/posts/2020-12-15-How-to-start-your-domain-driven-project/ubiq-3.png)

 But how do we perform the discovery?
 One of the ways is event storming.
 In event storming, we can start via an actor such as a user or a customer, but it is optional.
-Traditionally people throw out the events and commands they can think and we use stickers to be posted to a whiteboard, hence the term event storming.
+Traditionally people throw out the events and commands they can think of on the fly and use stickers to be posted to a whiteboard, hence the term event storming.

-However I prefer a more a more systematic approach when conveying the event storming session.
+However I prefer a more systematic approach when conveying the event storming session.
 I coincide it with the [Behavior-driven-development](https://en.wikipedia.org/wiki/Behavior-driven_development) way by using [gherkin](https://cucumber.io/docs/gherkin/) syntax.
 What is gherkin syntax again?
 As an example,